Papirosnik/GoogleApkExpansionFileForMarmalade/README.md

 Using:

-Add into your main project mkb file following lines:
+Add the following lines into your main project mkb file :

 	subprojects
 	{